RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>20</sup> But Samson’s wife was [given] to his companion, whom he had used as his friend.
 ## Chapter 15

-<sup>1</sup> But it came to pass within a while after, in the time of wheat harvest, that Samson visited his wife with a kid ; and he said, I will go in to my wife into the chamber.
+<sup>1</sup> But it came to pass within a while after, in the time of wheat harvest, that Samson visited his wife with a kid; and he said, I will go in to my wife into the chamber.
 But her father would not suffer him to go in.
 <sup>2</sup> And her father said, I verily thought that thou hadst utterly hated her; therefore I gave her to thy companion: [is] not her younger sister fairer than she? take her, I pray thee, instead of her.
 <sup>3</sup> And Samson said concerning them, Now shall I be more blameless than the Philistines, though I do them a displeasure.
 <sup>4</sup> And Samson went and caught three hundred foxes, and took firebrands, and turned tail to tail, and put a firebrand in the midst between two tails.